Bengaluru Traffic: A Daily Near-Death Experiment

 Here, rule-followers are.

 In lower-density regions, reckless drivers exist too — but like tigers, they are dangerous precisely because they are scarce.
-In Bengaluru, they are mosquitoes.
-Individually insignificant.
+In Bengaluru, they are everywhere.
+Individually unremarkable.
 Collectively lethal.

 So I no longer believe selective psychological retraining scales in an environment like this.
 It would require an enforcement apparatus so vast that it would resemble occupation, not governance — an entire continent’s worth of intervention for one city.